aerisun/aerisun.github.io/index.md

-# Join Aerisun's internship program for Milwaukee-area employers and undergraduates
+# Aerisun's internship program

-## The problem with internships in data science
+## The problem with traditional internships in data science

 Traditional summer internships in data science are suboptimal.
 A summer is too short to dig into a real-world data science problem.
 So interns are given make-work problems instead.
 But then, at the conclusion of summer, the employer does not know how whether the intern can solve real-world problems, and the intern does not know whether he will enjoy working on real-world problems.